schubertcosta/appsInterview/README.md

 ### Application 1
 #### Release
 - Go to path "Releases Application/Application 1" and then open the file "Application 1.exe"
+- You can open as many instances as you want for communicating with Application 1
 #### Debug
-- Go to folder "Application 1" and open "AppInterview.sln"
+- Go to folder "Application 1" and open "AppInterview.sln" with Visual Studio 2019
 - Run the application

 # Approach 2: MQTT Communication
-#
-powershell docker-compose build & docker-compose up && powershell python ./Client/client.py
+The application shows how the multicast communication works for fake IoT devices (bots).
+The python client is the only one you can control, and all the other clients (bots) listening the topic subscribed will respond every time it receives a message.

+### Setup
+- Make sure that you have docker and python installed on your machine and.
+- In the folder "MQTT", run:
+    - `docker-compose build`
+    - `docker-compose up`
+- Now you can also start the client running the command: `python ./Client/client.py`